 One of the most amazing experiences at Disneyland!

-As it has in the past, Disneyland continues it’s traditional one weekend / two shows per night schedule.
-This year the show is being performed on December 2nd and 3rd.
+As it has in the past, Disneyland will likely continue it’s traditional one weekend / two shows per night schedule.
+If tradition holds, it will be December 4th andd 5th.
 Readers haven’t been announced, but they always choose someone who delivers the story with emotional power so no matter who you get it’s worth it.
-The last time I went was when Blair Underwood read the Christmas story and his deep, sonorous voice was rich in tone.
-I would love to have seen Ginnifer Goodwin who did it last year or Lana Parilla in 2015, being a huge Once Upon A Time fan!
+The last time I went Blair Underwood read the Christmas story and his deep, sonorous voice was rich in tone.
+I wish I had gone last time in 2019.
+Lin Manuel Miranda was the reader!
+There have been so many good ones like Chris Pratt and Lana Parilla.
 If you decide to go, you’ll have a wonderful time.
 But be prepared!
 Hopefully these tips will help you make the most of your Candlelight Procession experience.

 Tip #1: Get there early.
-While you may not need to wait 10 hours like a few truly intense people did, to get a good view you certainly will have to wait a while.
+While you may not need to wait 10 hours like a few truly intense people did (and always will), to get a good view you certainly will have to wait a while.
 Perhaps stake out a spot before the afternoon parade and simply don’t move afterward.

 Tip #2: Make sure the spot you are holding onto will be a place you can stay during the performance.
 Because it is not the same as a parade, the traffic flow in and around the train station follows a different pattern.
 It took a lot of asking because not every Cast Member had information about what areas were safe to watch from, but do ask around.
 Cast members began showing up for guest control about three hours in advance of the event.

 Tip #3: Bring a friend with you.
 Because it does involve waiting for such a long period, unless you are skilled at not going to the bathroom, you will need to switch off with someone.
 Plus, it would be handy to have a friend go and get snacks while you are waiting or vice versa.